m2osw/iplock/conf/schemes-README.md

 special and used as the _global settings_.
 It gets copied to all your machines using `snaprfs` and it overwrites your user settings.

+For example, if you make use of a service that attempts penetration tests on your system and you want to whitelist those attempts, you can add a file named `/etc/iplock/schemes/schemes.d/50-http.conf` with:

+    # Prevent system from blocking penetration tests
+    whitelist=192.168.45.0/24

+This comes particularly handy when you have PCI DSS tests running against your machines.
+Just enter their IP addresses in the whitelist.

 Parameters in a Scheme File